-NADFAS Societies throughout the country are involved in cataloguing, conserving and cleaning objects which are important to our national and local heritage.
+The Arts Society members throughout the country are involved in cataloguing, conserving and cleaning objects which are important to our national and local heritage.
+All sessions are cancelled at the present time due to the pandemic.

-Heritage Volunteers continue to work at the Lancashire Infantry Museum at Fulwood Barracks in Preston.
-Over the last year we have catalogued, photographed and prepared for exhibition the effects of Private William Sharpley, who had been a prisoner of the Japanese at Singapore during the Second World War.
+Our Heritage Volunteers have worked at the Lancashire Infantry Museum at Fulwood Barracks in Preston.
+They have catalogued, photographed and prepared for exhibition the effects of Private William Sharpley, who had been a prisoner of the Japanese at Singapore during the Second World War.
 Very poignantly they included his diaries which listed his favourite foods and ‘fantasy menus’.
-We have also catalogued, photographed and repacked the map collection and we have cleaned the medal collection – 2,500 medals in total – which have now been re-hung – looking a great deal shinier than before – in a new display.
+They have also catalogued, photographed and repacked the map collection and have cleaned the medal collection – 2,500 medals in total – which have now been re-hung – looking a great deal shinier than before – in a new display.

-Most recently we have begun to clean items that have been returned from Blackburn Museum where they were previously exhibited – including a magnificent carved Benin Tusk found on a sacrificial Shrine at Benin City on 18th February, 1897 which was presented to the Officers Mess, East Lancashire Depot by Major Leonard, Major Galney and Major Ringer.
-We have also begun to clean a Bronze Bell from Canton removed by the 59th Nottingham Regiment of Foot when the city was captured in 1857.
+Most recently volunteers have cleaned items that have been returned from Blackburn Museum where they were previously exhibited – including a magnificent carved Benin Tusk found on a sacrificial Shrine at Benin City on 18th February, 1897 which was presented to the Officers Mess, East Lancashire Depot by Major Leonard, Major Galney and Major Ringer.
+They have also cleaned a Bronze Bell from Canton removed by the 59th Nottingham Regiment of Foot when the city was captured in 1857.
 It was displayed in a temple like structure at the Arboretum in Nottingham before coming to Lancashire and into the possession of the East Lancashire Regiment.

 The Museum is open on Tuesday, Wednesday, Thursday and Saturday from 10am – 4pm throughout the year except for 2 weeks over the Christmas period, and admission is free.
 Details can be found at www.lancashireinfantrymuseum.org.uk